olimay/voronoi/README.md

 These source files include functions for generating Voronoi Cells for a set of points, functions for generating a random set of points, and examples of tests.

+The R code was originally developed as part of a midterm/final project for the Fall 2020 Harvard Extension School course, E-151, *Classic Mathematics with a Modern User Interface*.

 It can generate two types of Voronoi Cells for two distance metrics:
 Euclidean distance (equivalently known as L2) and Manhattan distance (known as